jcdcdev/jcdcdev.Umbraco.RelationsManager/.github/README.md

 Create and manage Relation Types directly from the Umbraco backoffice.

+> [!IMPORTANT]
+> Version 13 will only receive security updates and no new features.

+> Please review the [security policy](https://github.com/jcdcdev/jcdcdev.Umbraco.RelationsManager?tab=security-ov-file#supported-versions) for more information.

 ## Quick Start

 1. Install the [NuGet package](https://www.nuget.org/packages/jcdcdev.Umbraco.RelationsManager) in your Umbraco CMS website project.